mckenzie-mm/ng-shopping-cart/README.md

+# ng-shopping-cart

 Here is a modern, clean, and reactive shopping cart example in Angular utilizing Angular Signals (available in Angular 16+).
 This architecture leverages a single global service to hold the cart state and standalone components to display the catalog and cart seamlessly.

-### 1.
+### 1. Define the Data Models
-Define the Data ModelsCreate an interface for the items available in your shop and the items managed inside the cart.
+Create an interface for the items available in your shop and the items managed inside the cart.
 ```ts
 typescript